Chemical formula

+A "line formula" may be used to represent the composition and some of the bonding structure of ionic compounds such as ammonium nitrate (line formula NH4NO3), coordination complexes such as cisplatin, (PtCl2(NH3)2) and other inorganic compounds.
+A crystal-chemical formula expresses the composition and some structural information for crystalline solids.

+In addition to describing compounds, chemical formulas are used to describe chemical groups (such as the methyl group, \sCH3) classes of compounds (such as amines, R\sNH2) and polymers (such as polyethylene, (CH2CH2)_{n}).
+Formula types are sometimes intermixed, as in the use of a condensed formula to compactly denote a substituent in a skeletal formula.

+Chemical formulas use element symbols and graphic symbols, in contrast to a chemical names, which use words.
+Chemical formulas are intended to be read by people, in contrast to text-string notations such as the SMILES and InChI, which can be manipulated by text editors but are intended to be generated and read mainly by computers.

 Overview

 A chemical formula identifies each constituent element by its chemical symbol and indicates the proportionate number of atoms of each element.
 In empirical formulae, these proportions begin with a key element and then assign numbers of atoms of the other elements in the compound, by ratios to the key element.
 For molecular compounds, these ratio numbers can all be expressed as whole numbers.
 For example, the empirical formula of ethanol may be written C2H6O because the molecules of ethanol all contain two carbon atoms, six hydrogen atoms, and one oxygen atom.
 Some types of ionic compounds, however, cannot be written with entirely whole-number empirical formulae.
 An example is boron carbide, whose formula of CB_{n} is a variable non-whole number ratio with n ranging from over 4 to more than 6.5.

 When the chemical compound of the formula consists of simple molecules, chemical formulae often employ ways to suggest the structure of the molecule.
 These types of formulae are variously known as molecular formulae and condensed formulae.
 A molecular formula enumerates the number of atoms to reflect those in the molecule, so that the molecular formula for glucose is C6H12O6 rather than the glucose empirical formula, which is CH2O.
 However, except for very simple substances, molecular chemical formulae lack needed structural information, and are ambiguous.

 For simple molecules, a condensed (or semi-structural) formula is a type of chemical formula that may fully imply a correct structural formula.
 For example, ethanol may be represented by the condensed chemical formula CH3CH2OH, and dimethyl ether by the condensed formula CH3OCH3.
 These two molecules have the same empirical and molecular formulae (C2H6O), but may be differentiated by the condensed formulae shown, which are sufficient to represent the full structure of these simple organic compounds.